On this page:

 You can add the command FSHORT to the file hy.ini to make 9 digits the default.

-By default Hypatia structures numbers with more than 3 digits before the decimal point by inserting apostrophes every three digits (every 4 digits for hexadecimal numbers, every 8 digits for binary numbers).
+By default Hypatia structures numbers that have more than 3 digits before the decimal point by inserting apostrophes every three digits (every 4 digits for hexadecimal numbers, every 8 digits for binary numbers).

 The command F' OFF turns this feature off, F' ON turns it on, F' toggles it.